-Receiving pain that appears in the area of a back injury from an incident when we were younger after just a brief walk, lifting something light from the floor, or during normal activies of the body such as digesting food is not relevant.
-They do not inform us of a needed action or caution (unless we are trying to lift a couch, push ourself in the gym, or have decided to rush out the door right after a large meal!).
-Small normal activies should not spark the need of the body to message pain.
-This is when pain can be considered irrelevant and we can focus on techniques to remove pain such as mindfulness, hypnotherapy or neurolinguistic programming (NLP).
+Receiving pain that appears in the area of a back injury from an incident when we were younger after just a brief walk, lifting something light from the floor, or during normal activities of the body such as digesting food is not relevant.
+They do not inform us of a needed action or caution (unless we are trying to lift a couch, push ourselves in the gym, or have decided to rush out the door right after a large meal!).
+Small normal activities should not spark the need for the body to message pain.
+This is when pain can be considered irrelevant, and we can focus on techniques to remove pain such as mindfulness, hypnotherapy or neurolinguistic programming (NLP).

 Warning about Pain

 Before we continue to understand what pain is and isn’t and when we can help yourself lower the signal when it’s no longer relevant, we need be cautious.
 When a pain persists, we want to have a medical doctor test for life-threatening illness and infection before deciding its irrelevant and finding means to reduce the signal.

 All hypnotherapists, including myself, will not work on reducing pain unless a doctor has already done the necessary testing to make sure the pain signal is not alerting the client to something that needs urgent medical attention.

 Additionally, by informing our primary care physician or pain doctor that we are using a complementary method to relieve pain, they may choose to alter medication or other treatments as we progress with our complementary treatment decreasing our dependence on pain meds.

 Pain is not the phenomena we think it is… There are specialized nervous system cells called nociceptor nerves cells that create the experience of pain.
 They are woven into all our tissues, organs, under the skin and bones.
 Their function is to signal when a strong stimulus is causing tissue damage by sending out a message of pain.